 The Convention on Wetlands, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 The Secretariat carries out the day-to-day coordination of the Convention’s activities.... more

 Conservation is about people.
 For more than 25 years, Rare has empowered local communities in over 50 countries to shift from being resource users to environmental stewards.
 Rare’s unique approach appeals to hearts and minds through proven marketing techniques.
-Rare trains local leaders to lead change, leaving a legacy of increased capacity and a sense of ownership, responsibility and pride in c... more
+Rare trains local leaders to lead change, leaving a legacy of increased capacity and a sense of ownership, responsibility and pride in con... more

 Overview of Commitment

 The Nature Conservancy is highly committed to the implementation of the Biodiversity Strategic Plan 2011-2020 through its work on the ground as well as through its national, regional and international policy engagement.
-Jointly with governments and other stakeholder around the world, TNC is leveraging biodiversity conservation across different sectors, includin
+Jointly with governments and other stakeholder around the world, TNC is leveraging biodiversity conservation across different sectors, including

 The United Nations Environment Programme is the leading global environmental authority that sets the global environmental agenda, promotes the coherent implementation of the environmental dimension of sustainable development within the United Nations system and serves as an authoritative advocate for the global environment.